SCV OT consultancy completes occupational therapy and vocational assessment and prepares medico-legal reports for personal injury cases.

 As an expert witness Sinead Vine at SCV OT consultancy has the following strengths:

-- 15 years clinical experience with a clear CV explaining the level of expertise in Occupational Therapy and Vocational Rehabilitation
+- Over 20 years of clinical experience with a clear CV explaining the level of expertise in Occupational Therapy and Vocational Rehabilitation

 - Effective communication and presentation skills